sindelio/smart-contracts/web3_test/README.md

-# HOW TO USE WEB3
+# HOW TO USE THIS WEB3 TEST

 ### Step 0: